b82a9a13/RTC_books/README.md

 # Instructions
 You will need to add the tcpdf version 6.6.2 libary to the directory as a folder named tcpdf.
-You will need to also have a database tables setup, you can use the database.sql to create the databse and tables.
+You will need to also have a database tables setup, you can use the database.sql to create the database and tables.